General Data Protection Regulation Policy

-We do not see or collect your card details as this is securely handled by Sage Pay.
+We do not see or collect your card details as this is securely handled by Payment Processing Service.

 Cookies are used on this shopping site where they are strictly necessary for the site functionality.
 They are used to aid navigation, and to keep track of the contents of your shopping cart.
 If you log in to an account, your logged-in status is recorded in a temporary cookie.
 If you select the ‘Remember Me’ Option in the checkout, a cookie will be used to remember your details.
 You can turn off cookies by blocking them in your browser Privacy settings.
 If you turn off cookies, you will be unable to place orders or benefit from the other features that use them.

 We regularly monitor our system for possible vulnerabilities and attacks, and we carry out testing to identify ways to further strengthen security.